 Own-occupation: Will receive the disability benefit if you can’t work in your own profession, even if you can work other jobs.

-Future purchase option: The ability to get more coverage later in life without going through the underwriting process again.
+Future purchase option: The ability to get more coverage down the road without going through the underwriting process again.

 Choosing the right disability insurance company is important — but so is choosing the right policy.
 Here’s what veterinarians should know about making sure they have the best coverage at the best rates.

 If you’re working with small animals, you’re less likely to get hurt on the job.
 That’s why small animal vets are able to get better rates than large animal vets.
-(Unfortunately, that’s the risk you take when you work around cows and horses.)
 Large animal vets also tend to work in rural settings, where the risk of injury is higher.

 Although vet techs and assistants are important, they can’t get disability insurance rates as low as veterinarians.
-That doesn’t mean they don’t need disability insurance.
-They should still look at policies to protect their income.
+That doesn’t mean they don’t need disability insurance, but they should still look at policies to protect their income.

 Veterinarians have to get an undergraduate education and then go through four years of vet school.
 But why wait that long to get disability coverage?
 A future purchase option allows applicants to buy a policy and increase the coverage later to account for income changes without needing to go through the underwriting process again.
-This way you can get low rates, immediate protection and lock in your insurability when you’re healthiest.
+This is the best way to lock in low rates and immediate protection.

-Paying off those student loans?
-A student loan protection rider sets aside part of the disability benefit to specifically go to your student loan lender.
+If you're paying off student loans, a student loan protection rider sets aside part of the disability benefit to specifically go to your student loan lender.
 That way, even if you’re not working, you can keep up with your payments.